-As a result they're surging in popularity.
-After all, they're the ideal tool for everybody, from beginner drummers, enabling them to practice without disturbing the neighbours, to professional drummers who need a specific, controllable sound in the studio or rehearsal room.
-As technology and aesthetics have improved, electronic drums have become a more common fixture on the live scene, too.
+As a result e-kits are surging in popularity.
+They're the ideal tool for every type of drummer, from beginners needing the facility to practice without disturbing the neighbours, right up to professional drummers who need high performance and specific, controllable sounds in the studio or rehearsal room.
+As technology and aesthetics have evolved, electronic drums (sometimes mistakenly called 'electric drums') have become a more common fixture on the live scene, too.

-When shopping for a beginner electronic drum set you should be looking for a rack that’s built to last, and at least five drum and three cymbal pads (hi-hat, crash and ride).
-Pads will likely be made from rubber and the module (sometimes called the ‘brain') will offer a limited selection of sounds, from acoustic kits to electronic sounds and percussion – by no means premium, but fine for home practice.
+As a beginner, when you first start exploring the right electronic drum set for you, we recommend looking for a rack that’s built to last, and at least five drum and three cymbal pads (hi-hat, crash and ride).
+Pads will likely be made from rubber - although mesh pads are becoming more common at this level - and the module (sometimes called the ‘brain') will offer a limited selection of sounds, from acoustic kits to electronic sounds and percussion – by no means premium, but more than adequate for home practice.

-Spend a little more and you’ll get tougher hardware, a greater variety and quality of sounds, more sound editing functionality, the ability to import your own samples and pads featuring mesh heads or other real-feel, non-rubber materials.
+Up your budget a little and you’ll enter the world of tougher hardware, a greater variety and quality of sounds, more sound editing functionality, the ability to import your own samples plus pads featuring mesh heads or other real-feel, non-rubber materials.

-Whether you're after a cheap electronic drum kit for beginners, a mid-range set or something for gigging and professional session recording, here’s our pick of the very best electronic drum kits for all levels of player, including the best that the leading manufacturer's like Roland, Yamaha and Alesis have to offer.
+Whether you're after a cheap electronic drum kit for beginners, a mid-range set for home practice or something for gigging and professional session recording, here’s our pick of the very best electronic drum kits for all levels of player, including the very best that leading manufacturer's like Roland, Yamaha and Alesis have to offer.

 A great value first drum set or budget practice kit